 According to the Bible that special relationship between God and the Jewish people continues.
 The Jews are still God’s witnesses, even if they do not all acknowledge him.
 The Bible says God will “not make a complete end” of the Jews (Jer 30:11).
 It says he will regather them to their homeland (Jer 31:10; Ezek 37:21-28).
 These promises still stand.
 Long before the twentieth century, when the Jews were still without a country of their own, Christian writers were predicting that they would be regathered to their homeland because of the Bible’s promises.
 From Thomas Brightman’s Shall they return to Jerusalem again?
 (1615), through Joseph Eyre’s Observations upon the prophecies relating to the restoration of the Jews (1771), and on to John Thomas’s Elpis Israel: an exposition of the Kingdom of God (1850), there was a long line of Christian writers predicting the Jews’ return.
 In 1948 the modern state of Israel was declared.

 Modern Israel is far from perfect.
 It is a small embattled nation, constantly under threat from its neighbours, and we can understand their desire for security.
-But we can also sympathise with the plight of the Palestinians, who feel they have been displaced from their homes, who feel bullied by their neighbour and who have legitimate aspirations of their own for security and prosperity.
+But we can also sympathise with the plight of the Palestinians, who feel they have been displaced from their homes, and who have legitimate aspirations of their own for security and prosperity.

 The existence of the modern state of Israel, reformed after nearly two thousand years of exile, is a reminder of God’s special relationship with the Jewish people.
 Yet as long as they remain God’s people they have special responsibility to witness to God through justice, compassion and peace.